dotnet/docs/docs/core/extensions/console-log-formatter.md

 The proceeding `CustomFormatter.Write<TState>` API dictates what text gets wrapped around each log message.
 A standard `ConsoleFormatter` should be able to wrap around scopes, time stamps, and severity level of logs at a minimum.
 Additionally, you can encode ANSI colors in the log messages, and provide desired indentations as well.
 The proceeding implementation for `CustomFormatter.Write<TState>` lacks these capabilities.

-For inspiration on further customizing formatting, see the built-in implementations in the `Microsoft.Extensions.Logging.Console` namespace:
+For inspiration on further customizing formatting, see the existing implementations in the `Microsoft.Extensions.Logging.Console` namespace:

 - [SimpleConsoleFormatter](https://github.com/dotnet/runtime/blob/master/src/libraries/Microsoft.Extensions.Logging.Console/src/SimpleConsoleFormatter.cs).
 - [SystemdConsoleFormatter](https://github.com/dotnet/runtime/blob/master/src/libraries/Microsoft.Extensions.Logging.Console/src/SystemdConsoleFormatter.cs)